 Statutes and Policy

 Student body organizations are subject to CSU policy and law relating to all CSU auxiliary organizations.
-However, student body organizations differ in a significant way as their activities are funded in large part by mandatory student fees that, although collected, maintained and distributed by the campus, are dedicated for expenditure by the student body organization for those student body organization purposes approved by the legislature and trustees.
+However, student body organizations differ in a significant way as their activities are funded in large part by mandatory student fees that, although collected, maintained and distributed by the university, are dedicated for expenditure by the student body organization for those student body organization purposes approved by the legislature and trustees.
 Cal.
 Educ.
 Code § 89302.

 Due to this funding arrangement and other concerns, the Education Code contains provisions that apply solely to student body auxiliary organizations.
 Cal.
 Educ.
 Code § 89300 et seq.